FreeFem/FreeFem-sources/examples/mpi/coupled-dd-lu-2d.md

 ---
-name: coupledgeneo
+name: coupleddd
 category: Coupled Physics
-layout: hpddm
+layout: mpi
 ---

 ## Coupled-physics problem in 2D

-In this example, we will solve a coupled-physics problem with two domains in 2D using domain decomposition, Krylov solvers and GenEO preconditioning.
+In this example, we will solve a coupled-physics problem with two domains in 2D using domain decomposition, Krylov solvers and LU.
 The setup consists of two domains that share an interface.
 On each domain a reaction-diffusion equation is defined,

 $$
 -\nabla u_1 + \eta u_1 = f_1\text{ on }\Omega_1\\